Biography

 A couple of years later, when Fleabag made it to the silver screen, it also gathered multiple awards, especially for its second season.
 In 2019, Phoebe and Fleabag were taking the world of awards by storm!
 Phoebe Waller-Bridge won three Primetime Emmy Awards, including Outstanding Comedy Series and Lead Actress.

 She went on to win two Golden Globe Awards for Best Television Series – Musical or Comedy and Best Actress.
-She also won the SAG Award for Outstanding Actress in a Comedy Series and was later included in the Time’s 100 list!
+She also won the SAG Award for Outstanding Actress in a Comedy Series and was later included in Time’s 100 list!

 Killing Eve